 Jenna Reed Walker

-Director, Interior Architecture and College Professor
+Director, Interior Design and College Professor

 Jenna Walker is a Detroit-based design professional and professor of practice.
 She received her MS in Historic Preservation Planning, with an emphasis in Community Revitalization from Eastern Michigan University and previously received her BS in Interior Design from Western Michigan University.